Change lead time measures the full lifecycle of a pull request from the first commit to deployment.

 Using two separate metrics also ensures that missing lifecycle data doesn't skew the metrics.
 Pull request cycle time can be calculated for all pull requests, whereas change lead time is only calculated for pull requests that belong to applications that have deployments configured in Swarmia.

-If you have 3 deployments that took that took 2 days, 3 days and 1.5 days from the first commit to deployment, your change lead time would be 2.15 days.
+If you have three deployments that took 2 days, 3 days, and 1.5 days from the first commit to deployment, your Change lead time would be 2.17 days.

 Why it matters